The definition of turnover according to the Minimum Tax Ordinance

 Working from home has become much more important due to the Corona pandemic.
 Many employers have found that working from home has proven successful and have introduced regulations that enable mobile working.
 This also affects cross-border commuters between Germany and Switzerland.
 A variety of tax regulations, especially in the DTA D-CH, as well as consequences under social security law must be taken into account.

-On 17 May 2019, Switzerland and South Korea signed a Protocol of Amendment to the Double Taxation Convention (DTA) in the area of taxes on income.
+On 3 June 2019, Switzerland and Iran signed an amendment protocol to the double taxation agreement (DTA) in the area of taxes on income and assets.

 Workshop on the occasion of the ISIS seminar on 9/10 September 2019 entitled "Tax planning in the area of conflict between cost optimisation, tax compliance and Good citizenship - opportunities and risks".